radixnameservice/docs/developers/v0.9.x/domain-details.md

-# Domain Status
+# Domain Details

-> Provides the registration status of a domain name.
+> Provides the specifics of a domain name.

 ---